chengjin1988/APC524_HW3/README.md

-	// testRoot1:	test accuracy of root finder in a polynomial case, raise exception when it reaches maximun iteration number
+	// testRoot1:	test accuracy of root finder in a polynomial case, raise exception when it reaches maximun iteration number (increase maxiter or use other x0 may avoid this)

 	// testRoot2:	test accuracy of root finder in A*x-b case.

 	// testRootAnaly:
 			test accuracy of root with AnalyticalJacobian in the same case as in testRoot1

+	// testRange:
+			test the case when calculated x_k is out of a certain range r from initial guess x0

 APC524_HW3